Author: Dr. Jean-Paul Rodrigue

 R = f(min C : max E)

 - Efficiency maximization.
 A route must support economic activities by providing a level of accessibility, thus fulfilling the needs of regional development.
 Even if a route is longer and thus more expensive to build and operate, it might provide better services for an area.
 Its efficiency is thus increased at the expense of higher costs.
-In numerous instances, roads were constructed more for political reasons then for meeting economic considerations.
+In numerous instances, roads were constructed more for political reasons than for meeting economic considerations.

 3. Traffic Assignment